HACC2018/ohia.ai/README.md

 ## Data Collection

 Machine learning involves learning from data, thus data collection is an integral part of our application.
 For more details see [ohia.ai/data_collection](https://github.com/HACC2018/ohia.ai/tree/master/data_collection).
+View the scraped data in [our Google Drive](https://drive.google.com/drive/folders/1lgRqxc8dWflkXn8a2dRB8GBswCe_bZpZ), within the `images` folder.

 ## Machine Learning